 2) Tap Into the Five Senses

-This goes hand-in-hand with the idea of setting up rituals.
+This goes hand-in-hand with the idea of setting up rituals to create your optimal writing session.
 Engaging the senses is sort of like jump-starting a car; it can jolt your brain out of its comfort zone and into action, helping you get those writerly juices flowing.
 Everyone has one of the five senses that really pushes his or her creative buttons.
-For some writers it’s sounds or colors.
+For some writers, it’s sounds or colors.
 For others, texture or taste.
 Personally, I find smell to be especially powerful, and I often need only one whiff of a familiar scent to get my brain right back into a particular project.

 3) Break Out of Routine